(eyelid lift, blepharoplasty)

 •Does my insurance carrier cover eyelid surgery (blepharoplasty)?

 Rarely, insurance will pay for upper eyelid surgery if a patient's field of view is significantly restricted by excess loose skin.
 In most cases though, for upper and lower blepharoplasty the patient is responsible for the entire cost of surgery.
 Fortunately, cosmetic eyelid surgery is one of the least expensive cosmetic surgical procedures.
-And remember that we also offer plastic surgery financing through CareCredit®, which provides you the choice of several easy payment plans.
 Call us for more details.